-Understand that although it is technically possible to respond the uncertainty of Al systems/services to some extent, it is difficult to completely remove it.
+- Understand that although it is technically possible to respond the uncertainty of AI systems/services to some extent,64 it is difficult to completely remove it. - Clarify the attribution of responsibilities between AI business actors to the extent possible and reasonable.